skipperbent/simple-php-router/README.md

 $request->setRewriteUrl('/my-rewrite-url');
 ```

-### Examples

-It's only possible to change the route BEFORE the route has initially been rendered.
+**Note:** It's only possible to change the route BEFORE the route has initially been rendered.
 You can use the `Request` object to manipulate the route which are about to be loaded.

-#### Rewrite using callback
+### Rewrite using callback

 This method is most efficient, as it will render the route immediately.